a-flyleaf/ygbtdm/cast/other/rabbits.md

 subpage: cast/other
 title: "“hellrabbits”"
 ---
 The horrid humanoid monsters lurking throughout the setting.
-Like "[White Rabbit]({%include url.html%}/cast/white-rabbit)," characters may refer to them differently; the page title ≠ an official, universally-used moniker.
+Like "[White Rabbit]({%include url.html%}/cast/white-rabbit)," characters may refer to them differently; this page title ≠ an official, universally-used moniker.

 ## characteristics
 - Fully bony, humanoid from the neck down